 – Bake all cookies in pre-heated oven for about 10 minutes on 175 degrees C or 347 F.

 – Bring jam to a boil and squeeze it through a sieve, let it cool off a bit.

 – Place 1-2 tsp of jam on the cookies without the heart shaped hole.

 – Dust the cookies with the hole with powdered sugar.

-- Place on each cookie a heart cookie with a hole.
+– Place on each cookie a heart cookie that has the hole.